Skip to content

 What about gift funds from family?

-Allowed by most lenders for primary residence with documentation.
-Gift letter from giver, paper trail of transfer, no expectation of repayment.
-Some loan types (FHA, VA) have specific rules.
-Check with your lender about gift-fund limits and required documentation.
+Allowed by most lenders for a primary residence with documentation: a gift letter from the giver, a paper trail of the transfer, and no expectation of repayment.
+Some loan types have specific rules.
+Gift-fund limits and required documentation are set by the lender and vary by loan type.

 Related Calculators